You need insurance ~

 How much will it cost?

 All tiers include teaching.
-2017 rates still available on the CAC website.
+2018 rates still available on blog page of the CAC website.

 Low Risk (ex: stilt walker, dancer, rolla-bolla, cyr wheel, unicycle, magician, juggler, etc)